 Hope for the future

 After sitting on the building for a couple of years, the sale of the GAR to Ilitch was rescinded by the city.
-Now, Mindfield is in negotiations again with the city to buy the GAR.
-Any sale would require a small space to serve as a tribute to the Civil War veterans, though it is unclear whether the stipulation of a “market place” is still in place.
+Mindfield re-entered negotiations with the city to buy the GAR.

-“We’re definitely into preserving and rehabbing historic buildings,” David Carleton, Mindfield’s executive producer, told HistoricDetroit.org.
+“We’re definitely into preserving and rehabbing historic buildings,” David Carleton, Mindfield’s executive producer, told HistoricDetroit.org at the time.
 “We’re working closely with the Sons of Civil War Veterans and have been in contact with the Daughters.
 We’ve got everyone on board who should be.”

-Hollings said the Daughters still want some kind of museum in the GAR and want the tile mosaic at the building’s main entrance preserved.
+Hollings said the Daughters still wanted some kind of museum in the GAR and wanted the tile mosaic at the building’s main entrance preserved.
 If it’s converted into office space, that’s fine, she said, but “they can’t just put a nightclub in there.
 They have to represent the veterans."

-The building has been well-secured from the elements and trespass, and its wooden support structure is in remarkable condition given the neglect it has suffered at the hands of the city.
-The worst problem, Carleton says, is that the building has “basically been a giant pigeon coop” for years, so he’s confident the building can be restored to its former glory.
+The building had been well-secured from the elements and trespass, and its wooden support structure was in remarkable condition given the neglect it suffered at the hands of the City.
+The worst problem, Carleton said, was that the building has “basically been a giant pigeon coop” for years.

-UPDATE: On Nov.
+On Nov.
 1, 2011, the Carleton brothers and their partner Sean Emery bought the GAR from the city for $220,000.
-They told the Free Press that they plan to start cleaning up the building immediately, including sealing the roof against snow and water damage this winter.
-The landmark is slated to reopen in 2013 after a renovation that is slated to cost $2 million to $3 million and will house the headquarters for Mindfield on the top two floors.
-They plan to rent the ground floor space for a restaurant and retail and give room to a memorial to Civil War veterans, upholding their pledge to the Daughters.
-Stay tuned to HistoricDetroit.org for updates.
+They told the Free Press that they planned to start cleaning up the building immediately, including sealing the roof against snow and water damage.
+The renovation was slated to cost $2 million to $3 million.
+The headquarters for Mindfield occupies the top two floors, and two restaurants are on the ground floor.

 Note: It should be pointed out that the dates of the building’s construction vary from 1897 to 1900, especially on the Internet, where erroneous information runs rampant.
 Newspapers from the 1930s also list the date when construction started as 1898.
 However, this Web site is going with 1899 for two reasons: First and foremost, the building’s cornerstone says 1899, and it’s unlikely the builders didn’t know which year it was; and two, old newspaper clippings say the city’s Common Council was invited to “be present and participate in the ceremonies attending the laying of the cornerstone of the GAR Memorial Building on July 4, 1899.”